IBM/zos_mq_operator/README.md

 ## The IBM Operator Collection SDK Extension for VS Code

-[The IBM Operator Collection SDK Extension for VS Code](https://github.com/IBM/operator-collection-sdk-vscode-extension) simplifies the Operator Collection development experience by allowing you to manage the deployment of your operator in OpenShift, and the ability to debug direcly from your VS Code editor.
+[The IBM Operator Collection SDK Extension for VS Code](https://github.com/IBM/operator-collection-sdk-vscode-extension) simplifies the Operator Collection development experience by allowing you to manage the deployment of your operator in OpenShift, and the ability to debug directly from your VS Code editor.

 ## IBM Wazi Sandbox

 IBM Wazi and IBM Wazi Sandbox are part of the [IBM Z and Cloud Modernization Stack](https://www.ibm.com/docs/en/cloud-paks/z-modernization-stack/2023.2?topic=overview) delivery.
 IBM Wazi Sandbox allows users to create sandbox environments on demand and experiment with cloud native tools and IBM products.

 IBM Wazi Sandbox uses the same Application Developer Controlled Distribution (ADCD) as used for creating an [IBM Z Development and Test Environment](https://www.ibm.com/docs/en/zdt/14.1?topic=reference-adcd-zos-v2r5-december-edition-2022).
 IBM MQ for z/OS CD V9.3.0 is included with this distribution so you can install this.
-Address spaces **CSQ9MSTR** and **CSQ9CHIN**, for **Queue Manager CSQ9** and the corresponding **Channel Initiator**, are preconfigured and can be started using a command prefix of **%CSQ9** and entering the following commands:
+Address spaces **CSQ9MSTR** and **CSQ9CHIN**, for stand-alone **Queue Manager CSQ9** and the corresponding **Channel Initiator**, are preconfigured and can be started using a command prefix of **%CSQ9** and entering the following commands:

 &nbsp;&nbsp;&nbsp;&nbsp;**%CSQ9 START QMGR**